Devarapallivamsi/DE_projects/Databricks workflow for SCD (Type 1) data ingestion/readme.md

 # SCD (Type 1) Data ingestion using Databricks and PySpark on AWS

-## Objective
+## Objective 🥅:
 This project is designed to automate a data pipeline that processes the daily-data files to maintain the latest and updated state of records ensuring efficient processing, loading, and updating of a target table while maintaining data integrity.
 It includes steps like staging, archiving, and configuring the alerting mechanism.

 ## Overview
 **Data Ingestion**: A Databricks workflow is configured to trigger upon daily data arrival (in AWS S3).<br/>
 &emsp;> Load the data from the input file into a staging table.<br/>
 &emsp;> Move the input file to the archive zone. (preserving historical records)<br/>
 **SCD Type 1 Merge**: Merge the data from the staging table into the target table to model SCD Type 1 data.This operation updates existing records with new data and inserts new records.

-**Email Alerting**: An email alerting system is configured within Databricks the pipeline status to the users as this is a production-critical pipeline.
+**Email Alerting** 📧:: An email alerting system is configured within Databricks the pipeline status to the users as this is a production-critical pipeline.

 ## Tech stack<br/>
 1. **Databricks**: To manage Spark cluster.<br/>